-After school tutoring and homework help have been provided for students as an additional resource.
-Students with academic needs receive academic intervention via a response to intervention model that has been adopted at the school and is embedded in student's daily schedule.
-Effectiveness will be measured in the coming school year.
+Before and after fter school tutoring and homework support continue to be provided for students as an additional resource through our ELOP program.
+Students with academic needs receive academic intervention via a response to intervention model that has been adopted at the school and is embedded in students' daily schedule.
+All students have access to chromebook devices in order to access coursework via an online platform as needed.
+Effectiveness will be measured via their grades.